A criminal profile of the Gilgo Beach serial killer

 If any of the above is true, then it is possible that “the unsub” was eager to initiate conversations about his crimes with others.

-Friends and coworkers may have noticed that he was overly enthusiastic about discussing them.
+Friends and coworkers may have noticed that he was overly enthusiastic about discussing the case.

 The police discovered a belt with initials on it at the Gilgo Four dumpsite.
-In another article, we opined that LISK purposely placed the belt there as a misdirection.
+Recently, I opined that the killer purposely placed the belt there as a misdirection.

-According to a criminal profile published in the New York Times, LISK may have sought treatment at a hospital for poison ivy.
+According to a criminal profile published in the New York Times, LISK may have sought hospital treatment for poison ivy.

 megan waterman long island serial killer